PrimoLi/hello-world/README.md

 Hi Humans!

-Primo Li just decided to learn GitHub.
+Primo Li just began to learn GitHub.
 KEEP CALM & MAY THE FORCE BE WITH YOU.